 It is believed that Chinese zodiac animals six years apart are incompatible, while those four years apart are the most compatible.

 |Tiger||Horse, Dog||Rabbit, Pig|

-In Chinese culture, there are five elements that cycle through 12 year cycles.
-Additionally, each element is associated with one of the inner planets of the solar system and a direction used in fengshui.
+In Chinese culture, five elements cycle through 12-year cycles.
+Each element is associated with one of the solar system’s inner planets and a direction used in Fengshui.